 Kirsten has also founded and headed Sales and Marketing for two early-stage companies.
 In each case, she created corporate identity, developed marketing and business development strategy, orchestrated a company launch, and ran marketing communications, advertising, and public relations campaigns.
 Kirsten sits on the board of several community organizations.
 She holds an MBA in entrepreneurial management and marketing from the University of Pennsylvania's Wharton School, and a BA (magna cum laude with distinction) in political science and Russian from the University of Pennsylvania.

-Michael Curtis, Managing Director, Program and Business Development
+Michael Curtis, Vice President, Program and Business Development

-In his capacity as Managing Director of Business and Program Development, Michael is responsible expanding American Councils 30+ years’ experience designing and implementing educational and professional development programs to benefit existing stakeholders and new constituencies in the U.S. and abroad.
-Since 1999, Michael has been involved in the roll-out and administration of key student, faculty and professional programs in Central Asia and Eurasia.
-In addition, he has extensive experience in the recruitment, selection and placement of international participants of educational programs.
+In his capacity as Vice President of Program and Business Development, Michael is responsible expanding American Councils 30+ years’ experience designing and implementing educational and professional development programs to benefit existing stakeholders and new constituencies in the U.S. and abroad.
+Since 1999, Michael has been involved in the roll-out and administration of key student, faculty, and professional programs in Central Asia and Eurasia.
+In addition, he has extensive experience in the recruitment, selection, and placement of international participants of educational programs.

 In the early 1990s, Michael worked in one of St. Petersburg, Russia’s earliest boutique investment banks conducting due diligence on prospective investments, advising foreign clients on equity transactions and supporting U.S. exports to the Russian aviation industry.
 In 1999, Michael was hired by American Councils to manage its Uzbekistan country office and then its Central Asia/Afghanistan region operations.
 During this time, Michael played a key role in developing and managing the U.S. portions of the Bolashak Presidential Fellowship Program (Kazakhstan) and the UMID Presidential Scholarship Program (Uzbekistan) as well as representing the Community Connections Program (USAID) as its regional chief of party.